Food in Poland: Traditional Polish Food and Cuisine

 Zurek Sour Soup

 Meals usually started with a soup, and at Pod Fredra in Wroclaw we were served a traditional Polish soup called ‘Zurek’ which contains smoked sausage, egg and white sausage.
 What makes it so unique is that it is served inside a bread roll!
 Zurek is traditionally eaten at Easter, although it can be served at any time of year.
-The Poles often serve this to guests because of the novel way in which it is served.
+The Poles often serve this to guests because of the novel way in which it is served, and it’s one of those dishes that’s just as much about the presentation as the flavor.

 Zurek Soup, traditional Polish food